nerdfiles/ft-html/README.md

 descriptive of internetworking documents.
-FT-relations are Structural Meanings, as opposed to Semantic Meanings which describe Accessibility, whose purpose is to declaratively implement the Availability of the any general-purpose distributed network and annotate control data with fault-tolerance strategies.
+FT-relations are Structural Meanings, as opposed to Semantic Meanings which describe Accessibility, whose purpose is to declaratively implement the Availability of the any general-purpose distributed network and annotate control data with fault-tolerance strategies as FT Factors, or FT Extensions, or FT Support for distributed Asset-centric [Media Types](http://amundsen.com/hypermedia/hfactor/).

 We outline Reference Implementation Examples to elucidate where value is met in such an extension to HTML.
 The following may be prefixed with `ft-*`: